magda-io/magda/README.md

 Magda is a modern platform built to power a new generation of data portals.
 Its goal is to improve on existing data portal and management solutions in a number of areas:

-*   Discoverability of high-quality and relevant data (particularly through search)
+-   Discoverability of high-quality and relevant data (particularly through search)
-*   Automatic derivation, repair and/or enhancement of data and metadata
+-   Automatic derivation, repair and/or enhancement of data and metadata
-*   Seamless federation across multiple data sources
+-   Seamless federation across multiple data sources
-*   Collaboration between data providers and users, as well as between users themselves
+-   Collaboration between data providers and users, as well as between users themselves
-*   Visualisation of data in the medium that best suits it - allowing easily customisable visualisations rather than text-based tables.
+-   Quick and effective previewing of datasets, so that the user never has to download a dataset only to find it's not useful
-*   An ecosystem that allows extension in any programming language
+-   An ecosystem that allows extension in any programming language
-*   An easy installation and setup process
+-   An easy installation and setup process

 Magda is a solution for any problem that involves a collection or collections of datasets that need to be searched over, discussed and/or viewed in a single place.
 It doesn't matter what format the data is in, how well-formed the metadata is, where the data is stored or in how many places, Magda can either work with it or be extended to do so.